ivancardozo11/SyncChimp/README.md

 * Standard:
 A JavaScript linter that helps to enforce consistent style and good practices in the code.
 It will be used to ensure that the code in this project adheres to the Standard style and best practices.

-* Supertest:
-A library that provides a high-level abstraction for testing HTTP requests.
-It will be used in combination with Jest to write integration tests for the API endpoints in this project.

 * Winston:
 A versatile logging library for Node.js.
 It will be used to log server events and errors to different transports (such as console, file, or third-party services) for debugging and monitoring purposes.